JuliaMath/Polynomials.jl/docs/src/index.md

 Polynomial(1 + 3*x^2 + 4*x^3)
 ```

-An optional variable parameter can be added.
+An optional variable can be specified.

 ```jldoctest
 julia> Polynomial([1,2,3], :s)
 Polynomial(1 + 2*s + 3*s^2)
 ```

-Construct a polynomial from its roots.
+A polynomial can be constructed from its roots.

 ```jldoctest
 julia> fromroots([1,2,3]) # (x-1)*(x-2)*(x-3)
 Polynomial(-6 + 11*x - 6*x^2 + x^3)
 ```

-Evaluate the polynomial `p` at `1` using call notation:
+A polynomial `p` can be evaluted at `1` using call notation:

 ```jldoctest
 julia> p = Polynomial([1, 0, -1])